sam-paech/antislop-sampler/README.md

 - **Caching Mechanism**:

-  - The sampler caches the model's outputs (`logits` and `past_key_values`) to avoid redundant computations during backtracking.
+  - The sampler caches the model's outputs (`logits`) to avoid redundant computations during backtracking and to ensure state is maintained for previously downregulated logits.
-  - Efficient cache management ensures that only necessary recalculations are performed.

 - **Tokenization Considerations**:

   - The tokenizer's behavior (e.g., subword tokenization) is accounted for by precomputing all possible prefixes.
   - This ensures that partial matches of overrepresented words are detected early in the generation process.

-- **Backtracking Limitations**:

-  - The backtracking mechanism is designed to prevent infinite loops where the model repeatedly tries to generate an overrepresented word.
-  - By limiting the number of backtracking attempts and recording adjustments, the sampler balances between avoiding overused phrases and maintaining generation flow.

 ---